 - Bike separation treatments at 83rd Avenue Northeast, Northeast 128th, 132nd and 138th streets.

 - A bike box at the intersection of Juanita Drive and 98th Avenue Northeast

 - Street lighting on Northeast 122nd Place

 - Lane-detection devices for automobiles along the entire corridor

-- Northbound bike lanes along the entire corridor to the city limits
+- Northbound shared-use lane along the entire corridor to the city limits

 - Sidewalk widening at north end of Old Market Trail